cst8117/flexbox-layouts-final/README.md

-# flexbox-layouts
+# Flexbox Layouts

-This repository contains the starter files for the Flexbox Layouts project
+## Objective
+Use Flexbox to create different types of layouts.